-Never apply motorcycle cleaner to a dry vehicle; always rinse the vehicle with water first.
+Never apply motorcycle cleaner to the dry vehicle; always rinse with water first.

-- After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Remove the closure of the exhaust system.
+- After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Remove the plug from the exhaust system.

 Danger of accidents Moisture and dirt impair the brake system.